Marketcircle/AXElements/docs/Debugging.markdown

 the result of many allocations.
-If your code is runinng abnormally slow then it is likely that you are allocating a lot of memory without realizing it, and you should compare performance to CRuby if it is important (and possible to run the code on CRuby).
+If your code is runinng abnormally slow then it is likely that you are allocating a lot of memory without realizing it, and you should compare performance to CRuby if it is important (and if it is possible to run the code on CRuby).

 Remember that things like literal strings have to be copied every time the line of code they are on is run, whereas immutable things like